slqye/league-proximity/README.md

 > https://docs.astral.sh/uv/getting-started/installation/

 > [!NOTE]
-> To enable the software to comunicate the position with the Mumble client you should enable the `Link` plugin in your settings.
+> To enable the software to communicate its position with the Mumble client, you should activate the `Link` plugin in your settings.

 ```bash
 uv run main.py